IrisQin17/NLP-Language-Corrector/README.md

         - Use login name as "root" and password as "" to login.

         - After logged in, add three new graphs named "english", "german", "french" in graph page, with edge definition as "freqs", from collection as "words" and to coleection as "words".
+        NOTICE： This step is important because our code need to find the corresponding graphs.
+Press GRAPHS button on web console and then click on 'Add grpah' icon.
+Your configuration should like below:
+        "english" for english dictionary, "french" for french dictionary, "german" for german dictionary.

     - Currently GUI window is used and is successfully combined with our core algorithm and structure